broadinstitute/2023_12_JUMP_data_only_vignettes/index.md

 ## I just want to access the web tools

 [Here](https://github.com/broadinstitute/monorepo/tree/main/libs/jump_rr#Quick data access) you can find the up-to-date web tools to explore JUMP from your browser.
+These are very useful for querying perturbations without needing experience in data analysis or programming.
+They are also very convenient for a one-off query of the dataset.

 ## I am a developer interested in using and writing programatic tools for JUMP